 - Spigelia

-Avoid simple carbohydrates, particularly added sugars and refined carbohydrates (with the exception of honey.
-Drink a lot of water to flush out your system.
+Avoid simple carbohydrates, particularly added sugars and refined carbohydrates (with the exception of honey).
+Drink a lot of water to support your system.

-Modern medicine treatments for parasitic infections include prescription medications, such as:
+Modern medicine approaches for parasitic concerns include prescription medications, such as:

 - Antiparasitic drugs